Coffee alternative: Hojicha latte in a glass, photographed from the side

 • 1-2 teaspoons hojicha powder*

-• 1/4 teaspoon coconut sugar optional
+• 1/4 teaspoon coconut sugar or maple syrup optional

 Instructions